• Skip to main content

 Varies

-Chlamydia Screening in Women* Women 16 to 24 years old who are identified as sexually active and who had at least one screening for chlamydia during the measurement year ≥30 Eligible Linked Members
+Chlamydia Screening** The percentage of members 16-24 years of age who were recommended for routine chlamydia screening, identified as sexually active and had at least one test for chlamydia during the measurement year. ≥30 Eligible Linked Members

 87110, 87270, 87320, 87490-87492, 87810